dantas74/studies/AWS/aws-services.md

     - EBS -> Virtual Hard Drives with full control of the structure
     - EFS/FSx -> Virtual Filesystem shared between servers
     - S3 -> Object Storage that stores without the need to control underlying system
+    - Redshift -> Data Warehouse Service used for storing data for analytics
+    - Lake Formation -> Data Lake Service of AWS where you store all the data in S3
 - Database
     - RDS -> Relational Database Service managed by AWS
     - DynamoDB -> NoSQL Database Service where you create tables to put data in it